 International business programs

-This exchange program, facilitated by MSU’s International Business Programs office, offers study abroad opportunities for students at dozens of locations outside of the U.S., including South Korea, Costa Rica, Germany, and Finland.
+The Magellan Exchange offers study abroad opportunities for students at dozens of locations outside of the U.S., including South Korea, Costa Rica, Germany, and Finland.
 Students are fully immersed in the educational and social life of the host country.
 Each participating university offers courses in English and students can attend for a semester or full year.
-Many of the schools offer summer programs also.
+Many of the schools also offer summer programs.
 This exchange allows students to pay MSU tuition and fees.